Dre Campbell Farm

 1. Natural Predators

-Steinernema feltiae beneficial nematodes are also effective against onion fly larvae [2].
-Apply them to the soil around your plants.
-They will enter the larvae and release bacteria that will kill them, providing an organic pest control solution.
+Apply the nematodes to the soil around your plants.
+They will enter the larvae and release bacteria that kill them, helping control the onion fly population naturally.

 These natural predators can help keep onion fly populations under control.